 Drafting in Creo 6.0 could be fun until we face a situation like replacing an entire model in the drawing without losing many annotations or drawing notes.
-Figuring out this can be quite frustrating as it should not be since Creo is one the best CAD for engineers who work with large assemblies and also a wide variety of families of products with different sizes and varieties.
+Figuring out this can be quite frustrating as it should not be since Creo is one the best CAD software for engineers who work with large assemblies and also a wide variety of families of products with different sizes and varieties.
 Setting line thickness for drawings in creo is a myth for some people.

 For people new to Creo, PTC Creo is a family or suite of CAD software, that supports product design for discrete manufacturers and is developed by PTC.

 As I have mentioned during our Drafting work, we face many challenges.
 As I work through many features of Creo, One of my co-workers asked me How to replace a model in drawing in Creo 6.0 without losing many/default annotations or drawing notes.
 Let us discuss How to replace a model in drawing in Creo 6.0.

 Replace a Model in Drawing

 Issue: In creo when you save a copy and rename a drawing associated with a model, the model associated with the drawing remains unchanged.
 If you want to make any changes in the model, it affects all the drawings associated with it.
 So you want to generate a different model or wanted to completely replace it with a new model.
 In this case, you have a lot of drawing annotations and default dimension annotations that you do not want to lose.

 This issue can be solved in two different ways

 For existing models with Family Table

 Only Family Table instances can be used with the Drawing Models > Replace command from the Layout tab of the ribbon.